eraofchaos/eraofchaos.github.io/heroes/Mephala.md

 ## HERO Skins
 ### Skin 1: **Classic**

- **Description:** [color=ffffff,fontsize=20,outlinecolor=3c1e0aff,outlinesize=1]It is in my nature to protect the weak.
-Courage is the best shield against evil! [-]
+ **Description:** It is in my nature to protect the weak.
+Courage is the best shield against evil!

 ### Skin 2: **Ranger of the Forest**

- **Description:** [color=ffffff,fontsize=20,outlinecolor=3c1e0aff,outlinesize=1]Starving and exhausted, Mephala collapsed in the forest.
-The animals she had defended so courageously brought her fruit and sweet spring water to thank her for protecting the forest. [-]
+ **Description:** Starving and exhausted, Mephala collapsed in the forest.
+The animals she had defended so courageously brought her fruit and sweet spring water to thank her for protecting the forest.

  **Skin features:**